 I believe that all children have the ability to learn music, develop their skills, and discover their talent.
 From the very first lesson I foster excellence in my students; I take the time to ensure that each skill is learned and executed correctly.

-I have found the Suzuki method to be the most engaging, fun, and effective way to teach music, particularly with young children.
+I have found the Suzuki method to be the most engaging, fun, and effective way to teach violin, particularly with young children.
 Students learn music in a natural way, through listening, repetition and regular, steady practice.
 Children benefit from a combination of individual instruction and group classes, which encourage them to learn from one another, to play with each other, and most importantly -- have fun.
-And when children are more engaged, they're more likely to continue their musical studies.
+And when children are more engaged, they're more likely to continue their violin studies.

 Lessons are typically held once a week for 30 minutes, and group classes take place twice a month for 45 minutes.
 I welcome students age 4 years or older.